-First, remember that a Subversion repository is a collection of BerkeleyDB database files; any process which accesses the repository directly needs to have proper read and write permissions on the entire repository.
-If you're not careful, this can lead to a number of headaches.
+First, remember that a Subversion repository is a collection of database files; any process which accesses the repository directly needs to have proper read and write permissions on the entire repository.
+If you're not careful, this can lead to a number of headaches, especially if you're using a Berkeley DB database rather than FSFS.
 Be sure to read the section called "Supporting Multiple Repository Access Methods".